Need help? Contact your SBDC advisor. Request Advising Here.

 How much of the loan is forgiven?

 The interest rate is 1% fixed rate.
-All payments are deferred for 6 months, though interest will accrue during this period.
-The loan is to be repaid in 2 years, with no prepayment penalties.
+All payments are deferred for at least 10 months, though interest will accrue during this period.
+The loan is to be repaid in a minimum of 5 years, with no prepayment penalties.
 You will not need to pledge any collateral to receive this loan.

 For Businesses with Employees: